 However, conflicts of interest may arise from time to time.
 The Canada Business Corporations Act contains "conflict of interest" provisions that require each director and officer of Cervus to disclose to Cervus any interest in a material contract or transaction or proposed material contract or transaction with Cervus or the fact that such person is a director or officer of or otherwise has a material interest in any person who is a party to a material contract or transaction or proposed material contract or transaction with Cervus.
 Such disclosure is required to be made at the first meeting at which a proposed contract or transaction is considered.
-In the event that a material contract or transaction or proposed material contract or transaction is one that in the ordinary course would not require approval by the directors, a director is required to disclose in writing to Cervus or request to have entered into the minutes of the meeting of the directors the nature and extent of his or her interest forthwith after the director becomes aware of the contract or transaction or proposed contract or transaction.
-In any case, a director who has made disclosure to the foregoing effect is not entitled to vote on any resolution to approve the contract or transaction unless the contract or transaction is one relating primarily to his or her remuneration as a director, officer, employee or agent of Cervus or one for indemnity under the provisions of an indemnity agreement or Cervus' liability insurance.
+In the event that a material contract or transaction or proposed material contract or transaction is one that in the ordinary course would not require approval by the directors, a director is required to disclose in writing to Cervus or request to have entered into the minutes of the meeting of the directors the nature and extent of his or her interest forthwith after the director becomes aware of the contract or transaction or proposed contract or transaction is one that in the ordinary course would not require approval by the directors, a director to transaction or proposed contract or transaction.
+In any case, a director who has made disclosure to the foregoing effect is not entitled to vote on any resolution to approve the contract or transaction unless the contract or transaction is one relating primarily to his or her remuneration as a director, officer, employee or agent of Cervus or one for indemnity under the provisions of an indemn